camlegleiter/hangman/README.md

 * `state` is the current game state, and is represented by one of three values:
   * `started`: The game is in progress and the client can make guesses for the word,
   * `won`: The game is over and the client successfully guessed the game word,
-  * `lost`: The game is over and the client failed to guess the game word,
+  * `lost`: The game is over and the client failed to guess the game word.
+* `word` is the game's word.
+The `word` is randomly selected from a [dictionary](./src/lib/dictionary.txt) of common English words containing letters from the English alphabet.
+No phrases or spaces are used.
+This value is not intended for display in a view (or what would be the purpose of guessing?), and may be removed in future versions of the API.
 * `createdOn` is a date indicating when the game was created.
 This value is not intended for display in a view.
 * `updatedOn` is a date indicating the last time when the game was modified, mainly as the client makes successful or failed guesses.
 This value is not intended for display in a view.